holysoles/bot-wrangler-traefik-plugin/README.md

 - `PASS`: Do nothing (no-op)
 - `LOG`: write a log message about the visitor, the default behavior
-- `BLOCK`: reject the request with a 403 error
+- `BLOCK`: reject the request with a static response (a 403 error by default)
 - `PROXY`: proxy the request to a "tarpit" or other service to handle bot traffic, such as [Nepenthes](https://zadzmo.org/code/nepenthes/), [iocaine](https://iocaine.madhouse-project.org), etc

 ## Table Of Contents